This is the current, active Terms of Service

-By accessing or using Centers for Medicare & Medicaid Services (“CMS”) APIs and other developer services (collectively, “APIs”), you are agreeing to the terms below, as well as any relevant sections of CMS’s Website Policies (collectively, Terms or Agreement).
+By accessing or using Centers for Medicare & Medicaid Services (CMS) Blue Button 2.0 APIs and other developer services (collectively, Blue Button 2.0 APIs), you are agreeing to the terms below, as well as any relevant sections of CMS’s Privacy Policies (collectively, Terms).

 Data Rights and Usage

-If you are using the API on behalf of an entity, you represent and warrant that you have authority to bind that entity to the Terms and by accepting the Terms, you are doing so on behalf of that entity (and all references to “you” in the Terms refer to you and that entity).
+If you are using the Blue Button 2.0 APIs on behalf of an entity, you represent and warrant that you have authority to bind that entity to the Terms and by accepting the Terms, you are doing so on behalf of that entity (and all references to “you” in the Terms refer to you and that entity).

-In order to access the API you may be required to provide certain information (such as identification or contact details) as part of the registration process for the API, or as part of your continued use of the API.
-Any registration information you give to CMS must be accurate and up to date and you must inform us promptly of any updates so that we can keep you informed of any changes to the API or the Terms which may impact your usage of the API.
+In order to access the Blue Button 2.0 APIs you will be required to provide certain information (such as identification or contact details) as part of the registration process for the Blue Button 2.0 APIs, or as part of your continued use of the Blue Button 2.0 APIs.
+Any registration information you give to CMS must be accurate and up to date and you must inform CMS promptly of any updates so that we can keep you informed of any changes to the Blue Button 2.0 APIs or the Terms, which may impact your usage of the Blue Button 2.0 APIs.

-Developer credentials (such as passwords, keys, tokens, and client IDs) issued to you by CMS are intended to be used only by you and to identify any software which you are using with the APIs.
-You agree to keep your credentials confidential and make reasonable efforts to prevent and discourage other persons or entities from accessing or using your developer credentials.
+Developer credentials (such as passwords, keys, tokens, and client IDs) issued to you by CMS are intended to be used only by you and to identify any software which you are using with the Blue Button 2.0 APIs.
+You agree to keep your developer credentials confidential and make reasonable efforts to prevent and discourage other persons or entities from accessing or using your developer credentials.
 Developer credentials may not be embedded in open source projects.

-You will only access (or attempt to access) an API by the means described in the documentation of that API.
-If CMS assigns you developer credentials (e.g., client IDs), you must use them with the applicable APIs.
+You may only access (or attempt to access) the Blue Button 2.0 APIs by the means described in the documentation of those APIs.
+If CMS assigns you developer credentials, you must use them with the applicable APIs.
 CMS may revoke your developer credentials for inappropriate use as determined by CMS.

-You may use a CMS API to develop a service to search, display, analyze, retrieve, view and otherwise ‘get’ information from CMS data, which may be subject to the Privacy Act of 1974, the Health Insurance Portability and Accountability Act (HIPAA), and other laws, and require special safeguarding.
-You agree to strictly abide by all applicable federal and state laws regarding the protection and disclosure of information obtained through a CMS API.
+Information or data about Medicare beneficiaries available from the Blue Button 2.0 APIs is subject to the Privacy Act of 1974, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and other laws, and require special safeguarding.
+You must comply with all applicable federal and state laws regarding the protection and disclosure of information obtained through a Blue Button 2.0 API.

-You further acknowledge that when records regarding an individual are obtained through a CMS API, you may not disclose any information or data regarding the individual to any other individuals or third parties without specific, explicit consent from the individual or his or her authorized representative.
+You further acknowledge that when records regarding an individual are obtained through a Blue Button 2.0 API, you may not disclose any information or data regarding the individual to any other individuals or third parties without specific, explicit consent from the individual or his or her authorized representative.
 The terms “individual” and “record” have the meanings given in the Privacy Act at 5 U.S.C. § 552a(a).
-If you would like more information about the application of the Privacy Act at CMS, click here.
+Click here if you would like more information about the application of the Privacy Act at CMS.

 Right to Limit

-Your use of the API may be subject to certain limitations on access, calls, or use as set forth within this Agreement or otherwise provided by CMS.
+Your use of the Blue Button 2.0 APIs will be subject to certain limitations on access, calls, or use as set forth within these Terms or otherwise provided by CMS.
 These limitations are designed to manage the load on the system, promote equitable access, and prevent abuse, and these limitations may be adjusted without notice, as deemed necessary by CMS.
-If CMS reasonably believes that you have attempted to exceed or circumvent these limits, your ability to use the API may be temporarily or permanently blocked.
-CMS may monitor your use of the Blue Button 2.0 APIs to, for example, improve the service or to ensure compliance with this Agreement.
+If CMS reasonably believes that you have attempted to exceed or circumvent these limits, your ability to use the Blue Button 2.0 APIs may be temporarily or permanently blocked.
+CMS may monitor your use of the Blue Button 2.0 APIs to, for example, improve the service or to ensure compliance with these Terms.

-If you wish to terminate this Agreement, you may do so by refraining from further use of the API.
-CMS reserves the right (though not the obligation) to: (1) refuse to provide the API to you, if it is CMS’s opinion that use violates any CMS policy; or (2) terminate or deny you access to and use of all or part of the API at any time for any other reason which in its sole discretion it deems necessary to in order to prevent abuse.
-You may petition CMS to regain access to the API through the support email address provided by CMS for the API.
-If CMS determines in its sole discretion that the circumstances which led to the refusal to provide the API or terminate access to the API no longer exist, then CMS may restore your access.
-All provisions of this Agreement, which by their nature should survive termination, shall survive termination including, without limitation, warranty disclaimers, and limitations of liability.
+If you wish to terminate your agreement with these Terms, you may do so by refraining from further use of the Blue Button 2.0 APIs.
+CMS reserves the right (though not the obligation) to: (1) refuse to provide the Blue Button 2.0 APIs to you, if CMS determines that use violates any CMS policy, including these Terms; or (2) terminate or deny you access to and use of all or part of the Blue Button 2.0 APIs at any time for any other reason which in its sole discretion it deems necessary in order to prevent abuse.
+You may petition CMS to regain access to the Blue Button 2.0 APIs through the support email address provided by CMS for the Blue Button 2.0 APIs.
+If CMS determines in its sole discretion that the circumstances which led to the refusal to provide the Blue Button 2.0 APIs or terminate access to the Blue Button 2.0 APIs no longer exist, then CMS may restore your access.
+All provisions of these Terms, shall survive termination, including, without limitation, warranty disclaimers, and limitations of liability.